bpblakely/Song-Analysis-Revisited/Data/README.md

 **all_(PoS)_Sorted**

 These template relates to; all_Verbs_Sorted, all_Nouns_Sorted, and all_Adverbs_Sorted .
 These files are just a simple list of their relative PoS and a count of how many times they occured in all lyrics for every song in all_songs_more_processed.
 The list is sorted by value and is in descending order.

+These files are designed to be imported by

+	numpy.loadtxt('filename',delimeter=',', dtype='str', encoding='utf-8')